Arwan1/Intersection-Optimizer/README.md

 # Intersection-Optimizer
-Download all files
+Download all files,
-Open Main.py
+Then run Main.py